Print the MAS Star Party Guidelines.

-- RESTROOMS: There are no restrooms in the observatory building.
-Year round indoor restrooms are available in the park office, the large barn at the park entrance (entry is on the building’s north side).
-There are also outhouses northwest of the observatory, beyond the baseball field by the large pine trees.
-During summer months, restrooms are available in the building by the lake.
+- RESTROOMS: During the summer observing season, we’ve had a portable restroom behind the observatory building.
+Indoor ADA restrooms are available in the large barn at the park entrance (entry is on the building’s north side).
+There are also outhouses northwest of the observatory, beyond the baseball diamond.
+During the summer, restrooms are available in the building by the lake.

 - AVOID USING WHITE LIGHT: Do not use a white flashlight.
 The human eye requires 30 minutes to fully adapt to darkness.
 If exposed to white light, even for a second, this “dark adaptation” is lost and the thirty minute process starts all over again.
 Using a dim red light ( a flashlight with a red filter for example) is appreciated at star parties.

 Red flashlights are available from retailers but can also be made by placing a red film over a regular light.
 Films such as red cellophane or tail light repair kit from an auto supply store are readily available.
 Note that more than one layer of the film may be necessary to dim the light to an acceptable level.
 Red “glow sticks” may also be available at the observatory for a small donation.

 - Similarly, AVOID USING YOUR VEHICLE’S HEADLIGHTS until you are well away from the observing area.
 Star party participants appreciate your use of your vehicle’s parking lights for illumination while driving near the observing area.
 If possible, turn off internal and accessory lighting (trunks, interior lights, etc.) as well.
 Use common sense regarding use of headlights when arriving or departing a star party.
 Balance your need for driving safety with star party participants’ desire to that you limit their use.
 (Note: Temporarily dimming the interior dashboard lights will make it easier to see the road when using your vehicle’s parking lights ).